 We’re frequently asked by users about P/E ratios and how they are used to assess potential investments.
 In the latest Rubicoin U blog, we debunk some of the major misconceptions about P/E ratios and find out if it’s actually a metric worth using.

-Warren Buffett is commonly referred to as one of the world’s most successful investors, but the Oracle of Omaha didn’t cut his teeth alone.
-In fact, Buffett can count the equally respected Benjamin Graham – the ‘Father of Value Investing’ – as his own personal mentor throughout much of his early career.
+Warren Buffett is commonly referred to as one of the world’s most successful investors.
+But the Oracle of Omaha didn’t cut his teeth alone.
+In fact, Buffett can count the equally respected Benjamin Graham, or the ‘Father of Value Investing’, as his own personal mentor throughout much of his early career.